Tuttotorna/lon-mirror/README.md

 8. Structural Compatibility — SCI

-OMNIA includes a meta-layer that measures compatibility between structural measurements.
+Measures compatibility between structural measurements.

-SCI does not operate on data.
+SCI operates on OMNIA outputs, not on raw data.
-It operates on outputs of OMNIA lenses.

 SCI answers one question only: